Thursday, 20 December 2007

 Who the hell is: DIGITEK?

-Is the question that a fair few people were asking during Marvel Comics' Civil war storyline last year, courtesy of a section of panels in the series Civil War: Frontline.
+This was a question that a fair few people were asking last year, during Marvel Comics' Civil war storyline, courtesy of a section of panels in the series Civil War: Frontline.

 But we'll get to that.

-This is the first of a series of blogs in which I am to introduce the uninitiated to the characters of Marvel UK, and try to explain why they are still viable characters, waiting to be revived or reinvented, in a modern book.
-Or, I'm sure in some cases, why that shouldn't ever happen...
+This is the first in a series of blogs in which I aim to introduce the uninitiated to the characters of Marvel UK, and try to explain how they could still be viable characters, suitable for revival or reinvention, in a modern book.
+Or, I'm sure in some cases, why that probably shouldn't ever happen...

 So today, we start with one Jonathan Bryant - who went by the name of DIGITEK.

-Now, despite the reprints in Marvel UK's anthology title, OVERKILL, making it perhaps seem longer, Digitek actually only ran to a four issue limited series, baring his name.
+Now, despite the reprints in Marvel UK's anthology title, OVERKILL, making it perhaps seem longer, Digitek actually only ran to a four issue limited series, back in 1992.
 He was written by John Tomlinson and Andy Lanning, and the painted (That's right painted) artwork was supplied by Dermot Power.

-Now while Tomlinson and Lanning are still out there, plying their trade as editor and writer Power is a name you may not have heard in a while.
-He had some successful stints producing work for Judge Dredd and Slaine for 2000 AD, but these days Power's chief gig is doing conceptual art for movies - such as V for Vendetta, Attack of the Clones and some of the Harry Potter movies.
+Now while Tomlinson and Lanning are still out there, plying their trade as editor and writer respectively, Power is a name you may not have heard in a while.
+He had some successful stints producing work for Judge Dredd and Slaine for 2000 AD, but these days Power's chief gig appears to be in producing concept art for movies - such as V for Vendetta, Attack of the Clones and some of the Harry Potter movies.

-So what's the flaw?
-What's the catch?
-Well, just look back at the cover to that first issue.
+Well, the aesthetic is a bit dated.
+Just look back at the cover to that first issue.
 See the weird looking electrical samurai guy?
 Yeah, that's Digitek's chosen form.
 Of all the things he could have looked like?
 That's what he chose.
 Needs a little reinvention, methinks.
-In the early 90s, with the West discovering Manga and Anime for the first time Samurai's, along with anything even remotely Japanese, were cool again.
-Now?
-Well, it all seems a little cliched.
-I think there's potential in the character to be used again.
-His form would be better left looking more like a simple humanoid, but he does have potential.
+Might have looked cool in the 90s, but it all seems a little cliched today.
+I think there's definitely potential in the character to be used again.
+But maybe pick something a little less… that.

-And this where Marvel's 2006 Civil War event fits in.
-One of the back up stories in the series Civil War: Frontline detailed the scapegoating and incarceration of Speedball, the one surviving member of the New Warriors (Who's failure to stop a huge explosion outside a school started the whole event).
-Speedball, along with any other super-powered individuals who refused to register their identities and powers to the US government, found themselves incarcerated in a prison built in some obscure dimension the Fantastic Four knew of.
-With little chance of ever leaving.
+This is where Marvel's 2006 Civil War event fits in.
+One of the back up stories in the series Civil War: Frontline detailed the scapegoating and incarceration of Speedball, the one surviving member of the New Warriors (Whose failure to stop a huge explosion outside a school started the whole event).
+Speedball, along with any other super-powered individuals who refused to register their identities and powers to the US government, found themselves incarcerated in a prison built in some obscure dimension which the Fantastic Four knew of.
+With very little chance of ever leaving.

 In issue #6 of Civil War: Frontline, the following panels appeared: